crate/cratedb-guide/docs/integrate/pandas/tutorial-jupyter.md

 So, let’s get started.

-## Setting up CrateDB, Jupyter, and Python
+## Prerequisites

+You will need access to a CrateDB cluster and a Jupyter environment with pandas and the psycopg2 packages installed.

 ### CrateDB

 If you’re new to CrateDB and want to get started quickly and easily, a great option is to try the **Free Tier** in CrateDB Cloud.
 With the **Free Tier**, you have a limited Cluster that is free forever; no payment method is required.
-Now, if you are ready to experience the full power of CrateDB Cloud, take advantage of the 200$ in free credits to try the cluster of your dreams.
+Now, if you are ready to experience the full power of CrateDB Cloud, take advantage of $200 in free credits to explore CrateDB Cloud's full capabilities.

 To start with CrateDB Cloud, [navigate to the CrateDB website](https://cratedb.com/download?hsCtaTracking=caa20047-f2b6-4e8c-b7f9-63fbf818b17f%7Cf1ad6eaa-39ac-49cd-8115-ed7d5dac4d63) and follow the steps to create your CrateDB Cloud account.
 Once you log in to the CrateDB Cloud UI, select **Deploy Cluster** to create your free cluster, and you are ready to go!